Community Tree Planting Grants

 6. Complete the Intended Tree Species List Form (PDF Form).

-7. Use the Project Map and Site Guidance (PDF) to assist the creation of your:
+7. Use the Project Map and Site Guidance (PDF) and watch the demo to assist the creation of your:

 • Project Map (based on the Scoring Factors Map below) showing where activities will take place.